top of page

 practical info

-Jazz à la Petite France is an outdoor, pay-what you can event open to all audiences.
-The main site is located at Place Saint Thomas, in the heart of Strasbourg's historical centre, mid-way between the cathedral and the ponts couverts.
+Jazz à la Petite France is an outdoor, open-price event accessible to all audiences.
+The main site is located at Place Saint Thomas, in the heart of Strasbourg's historic centre, mid-way between the cathedral and the ponts couverts, under the cover of trees and the Saint Thomas church.
 At the main site of the festival, you will find a drink counter and food stand: all our products are local and organic wherever possible.

 Insta_post strip.jpg

-Tram A and D : Langstross – Grand‘rue stop or Porte de l‘Hôpital
+Tram A and D : Langstross – Grand‘rue or Porte de l‘Hôpital

 Tram B, C, F : Homme de fer stop